drivelling-spinel/tartar/doc/extras.md

 6. If the abvove steps have been all carried out, both helper NERVE.WAD and actual PWAD will be loaded and custom title pic will be displayed.

+### {DEV} Jumping with JUMPWAD.WAD

+If JUMPWAD.WAD is found side by side with TARTAR.EXE it will be loaded but out of all lumps only those that are required for the unique JUMPWAD jump mechanics will be loaded.
+With JUMPWAD.WAD loaded as an extra, players can use POGO console command to activate jumping mode.
+In this mode their current weapon is brought down, and firing will result in jumping instead.
+The command can be bound to a key in Extra Keys submenu of Key Bindings.
+By default no key is assigned to the command.
+To leave jumping mode switch to any weapon.

+To try palette cycling in action:

+1. Install Tartar.

+2. Download JUMPWAD.WAD, e.g. from ID Games archive and put it into the same directory as TARTAR.EXE

+3. Run TARTAR.EXE as usual (no need for an additional -file command line argument to load the JUMPWAD.WAD as an extra).

+4. While in game use POGO console command to activate jumping mode.

+5. Optionally go to Options and navigate to Bindings / Extra Keys submenu to assign a permanent key to POGO command.

+Note that Tartar also has experimental support for actually playing JUMPWAD.
+For that players have to load JUMPWAD.WAD in "the conventional manner" with -file command line argument when starting TARTAR.EXE .

 ## Tartar demonstrations